slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (kd) General question: do we want to add social sharing (so that users can share an interesting extension on Twitter, Facebook, G+)?

+> (nj) Seems like a second-tier feature.
+I'd like to keep this workflow to (mostly) first-tier
+> features for now--I don't feel like adding sharing will significantly affect the overall UI design
+> (it would probably just be another button associated with the extension, perhaps in the "More..."
+> section).

 ## Discovery

 John, a Brackets user, is starting to experiment with CoffeeScript.
 He opens a CoffeeScript